cube-drone/rt0/players-guide/src/player/introduction.md

 TODO::

 * teenagers on the moon
+* in a moonbase built a long time ago
 * don't remember the last month of their lives
-* sinister computer makes them follow rules, do stupid games
+* sinister computer makes them follow rules, play stupid games
+* they think it's a school, but it's a prison
+* the people who stranded them here hoped it would be sufficient

 ## Supplies